lenow520/File-Processing-and-IO-Systems/hw1/README.md

 It takes longer to do Random Read than write since we need to get the data from disk if it is not cache.
 For (O_DIRECT) Random Write, it takes more seek time and rotational latency.
 So it takes longer than Random Write.

+*3. Compare and explain your results of Sequential Read and Random Read.*

+* execution time: Random Read>Sequential Read

+The seek time and ratational latency of Sequential Read much less than those of Random Read.

+*4. Compare and explain your results of Sequential Write and Random Write.*

+* execution time: Random Write> Sequential Write

+The seek time and ratational latency of Sequential Write much less than those of Random Write.

+*5. Compare and explain your results of (O_DIRECT) Sequential Write and (O_DIRECT) Random Write.*

+* execution time: (O_DIRECT) Random Write>(O_DIRECT) Sequential Write

+The seek time and ratational latency of (O_DIRECT)Sequential Write much less than those of (O_DIRECT)Random Write.